 For those interested in continuing a civilian career or attending college there are two primary ways to enlist part-time: the Reserves or the National Guard.

 - Reserves: reservists are part-time service members who maintain trained units at home.
-Each active duty branch of the military has a reserve component under their command.
 The reservists are available for active duty deployment in times of war or national emergency.

 Pay in the military is based on your current rank and the amount of time you’ve been in the service.
-The pay structure is the same for all branches of the military.
-There are opportunities to receive additional pay based on job assignment or qualifications.
-Members can receive additional pay for foreign, hazardous, submarine duty, flight duty, or for being medical or dental officers.
-Retirement is typically available after 20 years of service.
-The full pay structure table can be found here.
+Members can receive additional pay for foreign, hazardous, submarine or flight duty, or for being medical or dental officers.

 To Be Enlisted or To Be an Officer?

 In order to enlist in the military with a high school diploma or a general education diploma (GED), you must be at least 18 years old.
-The maximum age to join most military branches is 35, but the Air Force allows entry up to 39 years old and the Navy cuts off entry at 34 years of age.
-All entrants must be a U.S. citizen or resident alien.
-When you start the enlistment process, you take the ASVAB test to determine what your job placement will be.
-Each job and each branch require differing scores.
+The maximum age to join most military branches is 35.
+When you start the enlistment process, you take the Armed Services Vocational Aptitude Battery (ASVAB) test to determine what your job placement will be.
+Each job and each branch require different scores.
 You must also pass a physical fitness test, and some jobs may have stricter requirements.
 Enlisted service members participate in military operations such as combat or training operations.
 They operate, maintain, and repair equipment, perform technical and support activities, and supervise junior enlisted personnel.